unlaunch/documentation/_docs/managingflags/projects-and-environments.md

 - QA
 - Development

 When you create a feature flag, it is created on all environments within that project.
 However, you can edit targeting rules, flag status, etc. separately for each environment.
-For example, during early development cycle, you can enable feature flag on Development environment, while keep it disabled on all other environments so the feature remains hidden from your users.
+For example, during the early development cycle, you can enable the feature flag on the Development environment, while keeping it disabled on all other environments so the feature remains hidden from your users.

 You can switch environments using the environments **dropdown** in the sidebar of [Unlaunch Console](https://app.unlaunch.io/).
 Each environment gets assigned a different color to help you easily distinguish and prevent mistakes when managing flags through Console.